phaserjs/phaser/changelog/3.60/TweenManager.md

 * `Tween.initTweenData` is a new method that handles the initialisation of all the Tween Data and Tween values.
 This replaces what took place in the `init` and `seek` methods previously.
 This is called automatically and should not usually be invoked directly.
 * The internal `Tween.calcDuration` method has been removed.
 This is now handled as part of the `initTweenData` call.
 * Fixed a bug where setting `repeat` and `hold` would cause the Tween to include one final hold before marking itself as complete.
 It now completes as soon as the final repeat concludes, not after an addition hold.
+* `TweenManager.reset` is a new method that will take a tween, remove it from all internal arrays, then seek it back to its start and set it as being active.
+* `dispatchTweenEvent` would overwrite one of the callback's parameters.
+This fix ensures that `Tween.setCallback` now works consistently.
+Fix #5753 (thanks @andrei-pmbcn @samme)
+* Calling `Tween.reset` when a tween was in a state of `PENDING_REMOVE` would cause it to fail to restart.
+It now restarts fully.
+Fix #4793 (thanks @spayton)
+* The default `Tween._pausedState` has changed from `INIT` to `PENDING_ADD`.
+This fixes a bug where if you called `Tween.play` immediately after creating it, it would force the tween to freeze.
+Fix #5454 (thanks @michal-bures)
+* Calling `Tween.stop(0)` would run for an additional delta before stopping, causing the Tween to not be truly 100% "reset".
+Fix #5986 (thanks @Mesonyx)

 ---------------------------------------